gforge/fixed-data-table-addons/README.md

 [![Build Status](https://travis-ci.org/gforge/fixed-data-table-addons.svg?branch=master)](https://travis-ci.org/gforge/fixed-data-table-addons)

 This package supplements Schr&ouml;dinger's [fixed-data-table-2][fdt2] with higher order components that add on context data, filtering and sorting.
 The package is the results from an [issue][fdt2-issue] that added an example showing how to add pagination, context and filtering to the [fixed-data-table-2][fdt2].

+**Note**: This package is in maintanance mode and looking for a new owner.
+I'm currently not using fdt2 and therefore not the best suited for actually maintaining the package.

 ## Package content